rikosintie/Discovery/Helper-scripts.md

  run                   Start LLDP on the device. top-change-notify     Enable LLDP MED topology change notification.
 ```

 As you can see there are a lot of options available.
 Setting these options is beyond the scope of this article.

-But it is interesting to note that you can change the basic Type, Length, Value (TLV) parameters to advertise on the specified ports.
+But it is interesting to note that you can change the basic Type, Length, Value (TLV) parameters that are advertised.

 ```bash
 HP-2920-24G-PoEP(config)# lldp config